kubernetes/kubernetes/docs/getting-started-guides/ubuntu_multinodes_cluster.md

 ```

-> We used flannel here because we want to use overlay network, but please remember it is not the only choice, and it is also not a k8s' necessary dependence.
-Actually you can just build up k8s cluster natively, or use flannel, Open vSwitch or any other SDN tool you like, we just choose flannel here as a example.
+> We used flannel here because we want to use overlay network, but please remember it is not the only choice, and it is also not a lmktfy' necessary dependence.
+Actually you can just build up lmktfy cluster natively, or use flannel, Open vSwitch or any other SDN tool you like, we just choose flannel here as a example.

 #### II.
 Configue and install every components upstart script
 An example cluster is listed as below: